-If an environment selector fails to find a suitable environment, then an instance of TaskEnvironmentSelectionFailedException will be thrown by the build system and the build execution will abort.
+If an environment selector fails to find a suitable environment, then an exception instance of TaskEnvironmentSelectionFailedException will be thrown by the build system and the build execution will abort.

 The default implementation returns a selector which enables the task to use any build environment.

 Computation tokens are used to prevent thrashing of the execution machine when too many concurrent operations are running.
-A computation token represents one unit of computational operation that uses one CPU thread on 100% usage.
+A computation token represents one unit of computational operation that uses one CPU thread on 100%.
 This method returns the average number of computation tokens the task uses during its execution.
 The task will start to run when the requested number of tokens are available for it.

 If a task returns

 > 0 amount of computation tokens then a restriction is placed on them that

 they can't wait for other tasks in the build system.
 This is in order to prevent involuntarily deadlocking the